|"Teenage Crime Wave" (1955).|

 |Hi there!
 Can we borrow some sugar?|

-This film is easy to attack, for its bad acting, its didactic writing, its cheap sets, and, well, just about everything else.
+This film is easy to attack for any number of reasons: for its bad acting, its didactic writing, cheap sets, and, well, just about everything else.
 It most resembles a public service announcement designed to enlighten fearful parents about what they should do to keep their little darlings on the straight and narrow.
 Actually, come to think of it, there IS even a TV public service announcement shown in the film that bemoans the terrible teenage crime wave supposedly sweeping the nation.
-So perhaps you think I'm going to completely pan this?
+Let's just say that 'Teen-Age Crime Wave" lacks subtlety in delivering its message.
+So perhaps you think I'm going to completely pan "Teen-Age Crime Wave"?
 Well, no, I'm not.
 I actually found it endearing.

 |The start to countless 1950s male fantasies.|